kubernetes/autoscaler/vertical-pod-autoscaler/docs/known-limitations.md

 - When VPA applies new resource recommendations, the Pod may be recreated if the resources cannot be updated in place.
 In such cases, all running containers are restarted and the Pod may be scheduled on a different node.
+The `Initial` mode does not recreate running pods.
 - VPA cannot guarantee that pods it evicts or deletes to apply recommendations (when configured in `Auto` and `Recreate` modes) will be successfully recreated.
 This can be partly